OpenCL: Example: matrix–vector multiplication

 To extend this into a full matrix–vector multiplication, the OpenCL runtime maps the kernel over the rows of the matrix.
 On the host side, the clEnqueueNDRangeKernel function does this; it takes as arguments the kernel to execute, its arguments, and a number of work-items, corresponding to the number of rows in the matrix A.

 Example: computing the FFT

 This example will load a fast Fourier transform (FFT) implementation and execute it.
 The implementation is shown below.
 The code asks the OpenCL library for the first available graphics card, creates memory buffers for reading and writing (from the perspective of the graphics card), JIT-compiles the FFT-kernel and then finally asynchronously runs the kernel.
 The result from the transform is not read in this example.
+This is illustrative example code, not intended for serious use, so error-handling is entirely omitted.